Ericson-WebDeveloper/ClickApp/README.md

 # api

-first open new terminal and type cd api to access api directory and run this command
+First open new terminal and type cd api to access api directory and run this command to install the dependencies, and setup your .env file.

 ```
 composer install